Avaiga/taipy-getting-started/step_05/ReadMe.md

 # Performance

-The Performance Page is a part of the Python application that allows users to compare the performance metrics (Root Mean Squared Error and Mean Absolute Error) of different scenarios.
+The Performance Page is a part of the application.
+It allows users to compare the performance metrics (Root Mean Squared Error and Mean Absolute Error) of different scenarios.
 The page displays a table and two bar charts for comparing the metrics between baseline and machine learning predictions.

 ## Markdown